Nodes

 }

-• GUID GUID globally unique identifier for the object
+• GUID (GUID): Globally unique identifier for the node object

-• InstanceType enum the instance type of the node, see below
+• InstanceType (enum): The instance type of the node (see supported types below)

-• LastStartUtc datetime the timestamp from the last startup time of the node
+• LastStartUtc (datetime): UTC timestamp from the last startup time of the node

 The InstanceType property can be one of the following: